 Special features throughout the evening will once again include Dancing Djinn with their fiery street entertainment, and sky lanterns after the Family Fun Fair, planetarium shows at the Fairbanks Museum, the free pancake supper, and the ball raising at midnight and the fireworks display to start the new year with a blast.
 More meditative New Year’s beginnings are a Watch Night service at the Grace United Methodist Church and an interfaith service at the South Congregational Church at 12:30 am.

 In addition to the entertainment, several locations are also providing a wide variety of food and snacks throughout the evening, which officially runs from 4 pm through midnight.

 As you are perusing this guide, take note of the many generous sponsors who underwrite the considerable costs of this entertainment extravaganza.

 Get your one-price-covers-all wristband at the advance discount price before December 31st at Catamount Arts and various other area locations.
 Or, of course, you can pay the nominal full price at the Main Street information booth as well as the Catamount Box Office on New Year’s Eve.
 Either way, the one, low, affordable admission price for all events so that everyone can join the festivities is what makes First Night truly a community celebration of the arts.

-In fact, Catamount Arts has become “First Night Central.”
-Now in their third year of providing professional management, Jody Fried, Jerry Aldredge, Paul Seaton, and other Catamount staff and volunteers have proven enthusiastic partners with the First Night board of directors in this major community endeavor.
-Catamount Arts, along with your loyal participation and support, is key to making sure that the show goes on for another 20 years.
+And at the heart of the arts in our community is Catamount Arts.
+St. Johnsbury’s arts center is indeed “First Night Central.”
+Now in their fourth year of providing professional management of the event, Jody Fried, Jerry Aldredge, Paul Seaton, and other Catamount staff and volunteers, along with your loyal participation and support, is ensuring the vitality of First Night for another 20 years.

 -Jay Sprout, President First Night St. Johnsbury